Home » Workshop » Safety » Top Push Blocks For Woodworking Safety (Review)

 What is the best push block for a table saw?

 The best solution depends on the size of the wood being cut and the amount of distance between the blade and the fence.
-For longer boards, a feather board is actually best to keep the board against the fence.
-However, on shorter boards a standard push block usually works best.
-But for precise cuts where the wood is close to the fence many woodworkers turn to the popular yellow GRR-RIPPER.
+A feather board is best for longer boards to keep the board against the fence.
+However, on shorter boards, a standard push block usually works best.
+But many woodworkers turn to the famous yellow GRR-RIPPER for precise cuts where the wood is close to the table’s fence.

 Are there different types of push blocks?

 There are many various styles and types.
-First, some use a rubber grip that is uses friction on the face of the wood to move the wood over the blade.
+First, some use a rubber grip that uses friction on the face of the wood to move the wood over the blade.
 Second, some blocks use a notch at the end of the board to press the wood past the blade.
-And lastly, other models use both a rubber surface and notches to create a safe way of sawing wood.
+And lastly, other models use rubber surfaces and cracks to create a safe way of sawing wood.

 When should you use a push block on a table saw?